ricokaloklo/GeneralizedSasakiNakamura.jl/docs/src/index.md

     method=(method = "trapezoidal", N = 256, K = 64),
 )
 ```
-To access for example the amplitude at infinity `amplitude`
+To access for example the amplitude at infinity
 ```julia
 julia> mode_info.amplitude
 0.00023429507957491088 - 6.558414418883069e-5im